Recommendation for Library Purchase

 Strategies for DELCAT

-Compilations of biographical sketches are often cataloged with “Dictionaries” as a subheading (e.g., United States—Biography—Dictionaries).
+Compilations of biographical sketches are often called "dictionaries” (e.g., United States—Biography—Dictionaries).